react-cosmos/react-cosmos/docs/README.md

 **React Cosmos compiles your code using the build dependencies already installed in your project.**

 Unless you use a framework like Create React App or Next.js, you need to install build dependencies yourself.
-This includes stuff like Babel, TypeScript, webpack loaders, html-webpack-plugin, etc.
+This includes stuff like Babel, TypeScript, Webpack loaders, html-webpack-plugin, etc.

-Here is a common list of packages required to build React with webpack and Babel:
+Here is a common list of packages required to build React with Webpack and Babel:

 > @babel/core @babel/preset-env @babel/preset-react babel-loader style-loader css-loader html-webpack-plugin@4